Abhi897632/Anudip_Project/FMCG_Sales_Operations_Dashboard/README.md

 - Stock-out risks and operational bottlenecks
 - Demand behavior across weekdays and weekends

-It is designed with a **management and operations decision-making perspective**, not just visual appeal.
+It is designed with a **management and operations decision-making perspective**.

 ---